How to combat sleep deprivation in EMS

 By Jim Love

-It was a very, very routine transport.
-It was the transport of a young, stable and sedated patient from an ER across state to a psych facility.
+It was a very routine transport of a young, stable and sedated patient from an ER to a psychiatric facility across the state.

-The family was following in their own vehicle.
-Mile after mile of the same highway.
-Mile after mile.
+The family was following in their own vehicle, mile after mile of the same highway.

-Not long after departure, the patient was sound asleep.
-Not long after the patient fell asleep, so too did the medic in the back.
-Not long after, the family witnessed the ambulance leave the highway.
+Soon after departure, the patient was sound asleep.
+Not long after, so was the medic.
+The family witnessed the ambulance leave the highway.

-They assumed the ambulance was pulling off for fuel or a bathroom break.
-That is until the ambulance hit a bridge abutment at full speed, its brake lights never coming on.
+They assumed it was pulling off for fuel or a bathroom break, until the ambulance hit a bridge abutment at full speed, its brake lights never coming on.

 The driver died.
 The medic, sitting in the captain's chair suffered a lacerated liver and spleen, lacerated by the patient who slid out of the stretcher straps.